NickGuerrero/cti-sys/CONTRIBUTING.md

 # Introduction

 Thanks for your interest in our project.
-Contribution
+Contribution is generally done by our internal development team.
+As an open source project, you're allowed to download and use the project as you wish, but you can contact the repository owner in you're interested in contributing.

 ## Code Style
 These rules are not all-encompassing, new rules may be created as more code is reviewed.
 However, here's a general set of coding styling and practices that are recommended when writing code for this project.
 I've based it off the PEP 8 styling guide, which has more in-depth recommendations (https://peps.python.org/pep-0008/).